wes-sleeman/Mithril/README.md

 of code afforded by this is often highly desirable in higher-level, more abstract languages, it is fundamentally at odds with the more concrete approach taken here.
 As such:

-> Nonwithstanding the below, it is an ERROR for the type of a top-level declaration to not be fully
+> Notwithstanding the below, it is an ERROR for the type of a top-level declaration to not be fully
 > concretised.
 {.error}

 This is a trade-off.
-Some datastructures such as linked lists lend themselves well to such polymorphic types.
+Some data structures such as linked lists lend themselves well to such polymorphic types.
 The advantage to this restriction, however, is it means that the type of all arguments to a function (and indeed its return type) are known at compile-time and can be laid out accordingly.
 In order to loosen the limitation imposed without compromising on the benefits,